vilisimo/tables/README.md

 # Tables
-A library that provides basic tools to build a table and print it to your terminal.
+`tables` is a library that provides basic tools to build a table and print it to your terminal.

 It was extracted from [tasks](https://github.com/vilisimo/tasks) project, when building and printing a table proved to be more tricky than the project itself.